An India Itinerary for First Timers

 Travelling in India

-Some people have terrible experiences there, (like I did the first time I went), and for some people, the chaos and colour of India charms them completely so they keep going back (like me now).
+Some people have terrible experiences there, (like I did the first time I went), and for others, the chaos and colour of India charms them completely so they keep going back (like me now).

 If you're tempted to give it a go, there's a right way to do it and a wrong way.

-The most popular route is called the Golden Triangle, which hits three cities; New Delhi, Agra, and Jaipur.
+The most popular tourist circuit in India is called the Golden Triangle, which hits three cities; New Delhi, Agra, and Jaipur.
 In my opinion, this could give any first-timers to India a bad impression.

 It's not because these are horrible places, but because they are three huge cities clustered in the same area of the country.
 It would be overwhelming for anyone to travel India jumping from city to city, as you will be endlessly bombarded by dusty air, car horns, and hassle.

 The other popular travel choice in India is to just travel to Goa, and nowhere else.
-This is also a shame, as whilst Goa has beautiful beaches and a laid-back lifestyle, it is missing the lively and frenetic energy that I associate with India's charm.
+This is also a shame, as whilst Goa has beautiful beaches and a laid-back lifestyle, it is missing the lively and frenetic energy that makes India so compelling.

 This post may contain affiliate links, which means I may get a commission if you make a purchase through this website, at no extra cost to you.
 I only link to products and services that I use and love.